 The Vermont Adult Tobacco Survey is a survey of Vermont adults (18+).
 The data are used to help evaluate the effectiveness of Vermont Tobacco Control Program efforts to reduce smoking and increase awareness and knowledge of smoking-related issues.

-Vermont has conducted the Adult Tobacco Survey annually from 2001 to 2008, and every other year thereafter (i.e., 2010, 2012, 2014).
-The sample includes 2,000 respondents each year, 1,000 each of smokers and non-smokers.
+Vermont has conducted the Adult Tobacco Survey annually from 2001 to 2008, every other year from 2010 to 2016, and in 2022.
+The sample includes 1,600 to 2,000 respondents each year, half are Vermonters who smoke and half are Vermonters who do not smoke.
 Results are weighted by age, gender, county, household composition, telephone type, and smoking status in order to compensate for differences between the sample and the overall Vermont adult population.
 The weighting procedure ensures that the sample is representative of this population, and permits us to draw inferences about the whole Vermont adult population.

 The Vermont Adult Tobacco Survey provides outcome data on several key tobacco measures, including initiation of tobacco use, secondhand smoke exposure, awareness and utilization of cessation services, risk perception and social influences, and tobacco-related disparities.

 For VT Adult Tobacco Survey Questionnaires before 2016, please see individual report appendices above.

 The National Adult Tobacco Survey is conducted by the Centers for Disease Control and Prevention (CDC) and provides national data on adult tobacco use, knowledge, attitudes, purchasing behaviors, and tobacco use prevention and control policies.
 While National Adult Tobacco Survey provides important information at a national level, the Vermont Adult Tobacco Survey is not part of the national survey, and data should not be directly compared to that from other states.